centiservice/mats3_site/_docs/C-patterns-01-work-queues.md

 If you make a solution whereby you can stop the issuer runtime, you would have a "stop the world!" button so that if you realized that there is a problem, you would have a way to reduce the mess and resulting clean up.

 These numbers can be tuned, maybe even runtime if you code up something.
+You could increase the number of issued per batch, you could reduce the interval, or make a smarter solution which tried to continuously keep a given number of orders "in flow" - tuning the concurrency, speed and load.

-This will be nice in the future, when you for the first time set your rather large processing refactoring into production: You could reduce the number of issued jobs, and increase the interval.
+This will be nice in the future, when you for the first time set your rather large processing refactoring into
+production: You could reduce the number of issued jobs, and increase the interval.
 Maybe you could even stop the issuer, and manually run a single issue, and follow the resulting one or few orders through - to see if your code testing and staging verification actually held true in production.

+## Batching instead?

+All this said: There are very good arguments for batching.
+This one-by-one logic will obviously result in very many "singular" accesses to databases and other external resources, from all the processing stages in the flow.
+Instead, you could send all 10k in one message - where you've coded all downstream stages to also handled multiple at the same time.

+Batching is smart if all jobs will be handled exactly the same (i.e. report generation where you make the exact same document for all customers), and less compelling if there are twists and forks in the process - one job would take this route, while another that route, based on properties and circumstances.

+There are other avenues for batching, and it also introduces new challenges, which will be explored in a future article.